ozankasikci/unity-cheat-sheet/README.md

 ### State Pattern
 The State Pattern allows an object to alter its behavior when its internal state changes.
 It encapsulates state-specific behavior and makes state transitions explicit.

-> 📘 **See the detailed example: [State Pattern - Onboarding Example](Patterns/StatePattern/README.md)**
-> A complete example showing how to implement a game onboarding system using the State Pattern.

 #### Basic Example
 ```csharp
 // State interface